DataDaneHQ/Personal_Finance_Planner/README.md

 <img src="Images/04%20-%20Bank_Balance_Integration.png" alt="Bank Balance Integration" width="500"/>

 ***[Tracking "Needs and Wants":](Images/05%20-%20Needs_and_Wants.png)*** Understanding the difference between essential and discretionary spending is crucial for effective budgeting.
-I’ve incorporated a new doughnut chart that tracks expenses divided into "needs" and "wants."
+I’ve incorporated a new doughnut chart on the dashboard that tracks expenses divided into "needs" and "wants."
 By setting targets—such as <45% for Needs, <35% for Wants, and >20% for Savings—you can better manage your finances.
 Conditional formatting highlights whether you’re meeting your targets, helping you adjust spending habits as necessary.

 <img src="Images/05%20-%20Needs_and_Wants.png" alt="Needs and Wants" width="500"/>